*Note - Assessment reports are only available for Instruct (formerly InfoLit Modules) and some SKILL/Source products (if subscribed to assessments).

 Some examples where this might be useful include:

-- View by Assessment, Compare by Learners, with Instructor Filter narrowed to a specific class - to show how students in one course performed on assessments
+- View by Assessment, Compare by Learners, with a Course filter applied to narrow the data to a specific class - to show how students in one course performed on assessments

 - View by Assessment, Compare by Courses, with Term narrowed to a specific semester - to show how courses in Fall semester compare on assessment performance